Nestled deep within the heart of Carolinian Canada, lies Ontario’s second oldest Provincial Park: Rondeau!

 Marsh – (7.2km one way)

 What a way to check out our marsh without getting your feet wet!
 This trail begins on Water Street and runs along Rondeau’s Bay, through the extensive wetland.
-1km into your walk, you will come to our 2-storey viewing tower that will provide you with a true bird’s eye view of the marsh.
-Many species of turtles, frogs, and birds are seen along this trail, and keep your eyes open for some of our Species at Risk like the Bald Eagle and Swamp Rose Mallow.
+Many species of turtles, frogs, and birds are seen along this trail, and keep your eyes open for some of our Species at Risk like the Blanding’s Turtle and Swamp Rose Mallow.